Moto Guzzi Logo

 Graphic agency Metalli Lindberg brought back the black and white version and removed the elliptical border.

-The eagle is a tribute to the military pilot Giovanni Ravelli, who was supposed to be one of its co-founders.
-Also, the proud bird symbolizes freedom and is associated with Moto Guzzi motorcycles.
-The names of the models in one way or another touch on the topic of flight: Condor, Airone, Astore, Falcone.
+The eagle is a tribute to the military pilot Giovanni Ravelli, who was to become one of the founders of the company.
+In addition, the proud bird symbolizes freedom and is associated with Moto Guzzi motorcycles.
+The names of the models touch upon the theme of flight in one way or another: Condor, Airone, Astore, Falcone.

 Font and Colors